For years I felt as if I was one enormous burden, a grumpy pest that hung on for sympathy and purposely alienated people.

 Are mentally ill people dangerous?
-No!
-A family member (his side) completely cut ties with us during the early years of my illness and hospitalizations, assuming I was dangerous and feared for his children.
-At Christmastime, only my husband’s name appeared on the Christmas card – my name was forever excluded.
+No, but some surmise they do!
+A family member (his side) cut ties with us during the past years of my illness and hospitalizations, assuming I was dangerous and feared for his children.
+At Christmastime, only my husband’s name appeared on the Christmas card–it excluded my name.
 We haven’t seen them since 1998.

 One family member visited me in the hospital, stating perhaps I had a “bad case of the nerves”.
 Bad nerves?
-Anxiety and anger were connected to depression, though.
+Anxiety and anger are connected to depression, though.

 My husband was sorrowful and frustrated during my hospitalizations, said I appeared defeated with each admission, comparing me to a person heading towards death.
-I lacked motivation, my facial expression looked somber and drawn.
-In a strange way, while in hospital, I wished to break free and be home, but when I was home I wanted to return to the hospital.
+I lacked motivation.
+My facial expression looked somber and drawn.
+Strangely, while in hospital, I wished to break free and be home, but when I was home, I wanted to return to the hospital.
 Was this called conditioning?

 Distressing hubby mostly were the suicide attempts; feeling powerless and enraged that the medical system was failing me.
-And obtaining two or three-day passes, he was frightened to arrive home from work discovering me dead.
+And getting two or three-day passes.
+He was frightened to arrive home from work discovering me dead.

 Finally, I fired my psychiatrist of six years, a new psychiatrist (2002) came on board and ordered an altered combo of meds.
-My health improved, avoiding hospitalizations, with my doctor making it clear that bipolar disorder is a life-long illness, remaining on medications is vital and avoiding alcohol or drug use to stay healthy.
+My health improved, avoiding hospitalizations, with my doctor clarifying that bipolar disorder is a lifelong illness, remaining on medications is vital and avoiding alcohol or drug used to stay healthy.